ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 The `FieldValueFormMapperInterface::mapFieldValueForm` method accepts two arguments:

-- `FormInterface` — form for the current Field
+- `FormInterface` — form for the current field
 - `FieldData` — underlying data for current field form

 You have to add your form type to the content editing form.
 The example shows how `ezboolean` injects the form: